 Cooperation and Rhetorical Systems

-These intellectual preoccupations are the subject of my latest book project, titled Rhetorical Minds: Meditations on Human Thought, Communication, and Action.
+These intellectual preoccupations are the subject of my latest book project, titled Rhetorical Minds: Meditations on a Second-Person Cognitive Science, presently under contract with Berghahn Books in the Anthropology of Language Series.